kubernetes/website/content/en/docs/tasks/run-application/access-api-from-pod.md

 ### Directly accessing the REST API

-While running in a Pod, the Kubernetes apiserver is accessible via a Service named `kubernetes` in the `default` namespace.
+While running in a Pod, the Kubernetes API server is referenced by the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`.
+As a convenience, the API server may also be referenced via a Service named `kubernetes` in the `default` namespace.
 Therefore, Pods can use the `kubernetes.default.svc` hostname to query the API server.
-Official client libraries do this automatically.

 The recommended way to authenticate to the API server is with a [service account](/docs/tasks/configure-pod-container/configure-service-account/)